microsoft/CCF/doc/operators/ledger.rst

 Files containing only committed entries are named ``ledger_$STARTSEQNO-$ENDSEQNO.committed``.
 These files are closed and immutable, it is safe to replicate them to backup storage.
 They are identical across nodes, provided ``--ledger-chunk-max-bytes`` has been set to the same value.

+.. warning:: Removing files from a ledger directory may cause a node to crash.

 Files that still contain some uncommitted entries will be named ``ledger_$STARTSEQNO-$ENDSEQNO`` or ``ledger_$STARTSEQNO`` for the last one.
 These files are typically held open by the cchost process, which may modify their content, or even erase them completely.
 They may differ arbitrarily across nodes.